MobsLab/PrgGithub/Instructions.md

 # First steps

-I will assume you already have a GitHub account, and have access to the PrgGithub repo.
+I will assume you already have a GitHub account, and have access to the PrgGithub repo, otherwise you need to log into the MOBsLab git account and send yourself an invitation to join as a collaborator.

 I will also assume that your connection with the Github server runs smoothly via ssh.
 Inorder to do so, simply run in your terminal :

 ```bash
 ssh -T git@github.com